 Check the list of letter sorters at the bottom of this article.
 If your letter sorter has an asterisk after his/her letter, then that sorter wants a cash account rather than envelopes.
 Communicate directly with that sorter if you have any questions.

-If your sorter accepts SASEs then prepare a 5x7-1/2 or 6x9 SASE.
-Anything larger is cumbersome in the card file and requires more postage for mailing cards.
+If your sorter accepts SASEs then prepare a few SASEs.
+Size is important.
+A nominial size of 5x7½ or 6x9 inches works well.
+Anything larger is cumbersome in the card file.
+Extra postage is required for envelopes exceeding 6⅛ inches in height, 11½ inches in length or when the length divided by height is less than 1.3 or greater than 2.5.
 Business size envelopes are not recommended because they tend to tear apart going through the mail system, also unless folded over, some DX cards will not fit into a business size envelope.
 A letter sorter has the option of returning oversized envelopes using your SASE and postage.
+If in doubt about the envelopes you intend to use, check with your letter sorter or your local post office.

 Prepare your SASE by printing your call sign in the upper left hand corner of the envelope and addressing the envelope to yourself.
 Put one unit of first class postage in the upper right hand corner.
 Loosely clip some extra stamps to the SASEs for use if a mailing of the DX cards exceeds one ounce.
 One ounce is equivalent to about 8 DX cards